USEPA/AMET/docs/AMET_Users_Guide_v1.md

 **1. Create a properly formatted observation data file for site compare.**

 This is generally the first step to setting up a new network for AMET.
 Format your new network obseration data in a format that site compare can read.
 Use one of the existing network observation data files as a template for creating your new data file.
 The most versatile data format is that for the SEARCH hourly data, as it contains both a start date/time and end date/time, which allows for maximum flexibility in pairing the observation data with the model data.
+In addition to the data file, you will need to create site list for your new network.
+Site files are available for download from the CMAS website along with the network data for the existing networks.
+These two files, the data file and site list file, will be referred to in Step 3.
+The data file is assumed to have the name "NewAQNet\_data\_$year.csv" and the site file is assumed to have the name "NewAQNet\_sites.txt".

 **2. Modify the AQ_species_list.input file**